-Rather than a backup of individual files, our solution creates a complete copy of your server, including all applications and even the operating system that runs on the server.
+Rather than a backup of individual files, our solution creates a complete copy of your server.
+This includes all applications and even the operating system that runs on the server.

-Our solution uses industry-leading software to provide a backup of both physical and virtual servers, which is then stored within Akita’s secure cloud infrastructure.
-We backup for up to 14 days’ of data which covers all files – even those that have been deleted during the backup period.
+Our solution uses industry-leading software to provide a backup of both physical and virtual servers.
+This is then stored within Akita’s secure cloud infrastructure.
+We backup for up to 14 days’ of data which covers all files.
+That means even those that have been deleted during the backup period.

-Data backups are stored in one of Akita’s highly-secure, ISO-compliant data centres, with the option to hold a further copy in another geographically-separate data centre should you require.
+Data backups are stored in one of Akita’s highly-secure, ISO-compliant data centres.
+With this comes the option to hold a further copy in another geographically-separate data centre should you require.

 Our data replication service is therefore an ideal part of an organisation’s disaster recovery or business continuity plan.